-In order to analyze how the baffles influences the heat flux from an array of lamps as a source of thermal radiation in terms of uniformity, some experimental tests were carried out using the 1x1m LIT thermal vacuum chamber.
-The apparatus was fixed, not needing to be modified during the fulfillments of the experiments.
-The necessary changes are the voltage and the chain of the power suppliers (one for each lamp), whose those feed the lamps.
-It is considered that all electric energy are absorbed by lamps, in order to be able to calculate the value of the power of lamp through the values of measured chain and voltage in the proper source.
+In order to analyze how the baffles influences the heat flux from an array of lamps as a source of thermal radiation in terms of uniformity some experimental tests were carried out using the 1x1m LIT thermal vacuum chamber.
+The apparatus was fixed, not needing to be modified during the some carried through experiments.
+The unique necessary changes are the tension and the chain that the sources (one for each lamp) yield to the lamps.
+It is considered that all electric energy is absorbed by lamps, in order to be able to calculate the value of the power of lamp through the values of measured chain and tension in the proper source.